 These loans are subject to compliance with certain financial ratios, which are common in the sector in which the Company operates and are calculated annually at the end of the year.
-This financial ratios are successfully fulfilled at 31 December 2022 and 2021, with the exception of ratios on the financing property under reform, for which financial institutions have granted a temporary exemption to their compliance.
+These ratios are complied with as of December 31, 2023 and 2022, except for the ratios on the financing of properties under renovation or with recently signed leases, for which the financial institutions have granted a temporary exemption from compliance.